mathiaskluge/mathiaskluge/README.md

 ## Hi, I'm Mathias 👋

 - 🔭 I’ve been coding in Python & Go for over a year
-- 🏗️ I'm working on digital learning tools for (my) kids
+- 🏗️ I'm working on digital learning tools for kids
-- 🌱 While exploring more things software engineering daily
+- 🌱 While exploring more things software engineering